 EII Internships in Education Research Methods

-The Education Innovation Institute offers internships for selected graduate students to learn the skills necessary to conduct education research using large longitudinal data sets.
-The mission of this program is to expose young researchers to the complex techniques increasingly being used to investigate questions in education policy and practice and to help them appreciate the perspectives of policy makers and practitioners when shaping their research questions.
+The Education Innovation Institute internships are designed to provide a select group of students the skills necessary to conduct education research using large longitudinal data sets.
+The mission is to expose young researchers to the complex techniques increasingly being used to investigate questions in education policy and practice and to help them appreciate the perspectives of policy makers and practitioners when shaping their research questions.
 The curriculum is taught by EII Executive Director Kristin Klopfenstein, Trent Lalonde, assistant professor of Applied Statistics and Research Methods, and Gabriel Serna, assistant professor of Higher Education and Student Affairs Leadership.

 Corey applied to the internship to learn about statistical methods for dealing with complicated problems in research design and to gain experience using large sets of longitudinal data.
 A UNC senior majoring in economics, he was attracted to the internship’s focus on applying econometrics to investigate issues of policy relevance.
 The “creative and dynamic” aspects of research appeal to him, he says, and, while he has not settled on specific topics, he expects to use research in a career as either an actuary or an economist.